Bruktiii/Yam-lollipops-web-app/README.md

-#title:Lollipops shop

-Features
+# lollipops shops

+# Introduction
+* i choosed to do this because i want to advertize my friends shops in Ethopia.
+* This project is also going to extend my knowledge on how to use html,js and  css.

-they are lot of features which i am going to add and use to create this project. for building , i am going to use : html css js
+### they are lot of features which i am going to add and use to create this project.

-and features to be found inside are : index page blog page about page locations page lollipops
+for building , i am going to use :

+## Technologies features
+1. HTML
+2. CSS
+3. Bootstrap
+4. Javascript
+5. Node.js

+## Website features
+* index page
+* blog page
+* about page
+* locations page
+* lollipops

+## Plan
+* creating front end
+* creating back end
+* checking errors
+* SubmitTING